 Founder & Licensed Midwife

 After graduating college from UC Santa Barbara, Monica Wood, LM, CPM moved to Seattle in search of what she might do next.
 It did not take long before she found herself on the path of midwifery, a direction that would merge many of her interests and passions while also satisfying her desire to make a difference in people’s lives and the world around her.
 Monica’s calling to midwifery was greatly influenced by her affinity for herbalism and holistic health and a desire to work with and among women.
 Birthingway College of Midwifery in Portland, Oregon offered a comprehensive curriculum as well as excellent clinical training making it her school of choice.
 Upon completion of a Bachelor of Science in Midwifery at Birthingway, that included a three year internship in a home birth practice and a one year internship in a high volume water birth center, Monica successfully passed the national certification exam for midwifery.
 As a Certified Professional Midwife (CPM) and a Licensed Midwife (LM), she partnered in a private practice in Portland, Oregon from 2009-2012.
 In 2012 after living in the Pacific Northwest for nearly 15 years she made the decision to return home to her family, beach and sun here in Los Angeles.
 Monica had the honor of joining a busy group practice in LA where she served from 2012-2015.
-Working with a diverse group of midwives and an obstetrician was an invaluable experience that gave her the opportunity to collaborate closely with talented professionals including Molly Jarchow, ND, LM.
+Working with a diverse group of midwives and an obstetrician was an invaluable experience that gave her the opportunity to collaborate closely with many talented professionals in the area.